FruitbatM/explore-national-parks-of-japan/README.md

 ## Frameworks, Libraries and Programs

 - [Bootstrap v.4.6.](https://getbootstrap.com/docs/4.6/getting-started/introduction/) was used to create the contact form and footer section as well to make the website responsive.
-- [jQuery](https://jquery.com/) was usded for tooltip functionality.
+- [jQuery](https://jquery.com/) was used for tooltip functionality.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.
 - [Font Awesome](https://fontawesome.com/) icons were used in the header section and throughout the website for better user experience.
 - [Google Fonts](https://fonts.google.com/) was used to import the fonts to the website.